 In March 2017, the IIHs launched a new safety ranking system for truck trailers called the Toughguard Award, which recognizes North American truck manufacturers with good rear underride protection on some or all of its trailers.
 Current winners can be found on this page.
 The IIHs has also been actively testing side underride guards, and have issued a press release announcing the benefits of the AngelWing Side Underride Protection Device from Airflow Deflector, Inc.

 The technology exists.
-The question is, will the trucking industry be required to use it?
+The question is, when will we have truck underride legislation requiring the trucking industry to use it?

 As the Karth and Durso families can attest, underride crashes are frequently deadly and almost always traumatic.
 If you have been injured or lost a family member in an underride crash, or any type of accident caused by negligence or inadequate prevention, contact TorkLaw.
 Our experienced personal injury attorneys can help.